-UPnP/DLNA clients such as MediaMonkey for Android (MMA) or MediaMonkey for Windows 8 tablets (MM8) may fail to access content shared by the MediaMonkey for Windows (MMW) UPnP/DLNA server due to networking or security/access control issues.
-If you're unable to access content, first confirm whether MMW is accessible via this simple test.
+MediaMonkey for Android (MMA) may fail to access content shared by the MediaMonkey for Windows (MMW) UPnP/DLNA server due to networking or security/access control issues.
+If you're unable to access content, first confirm whether MMW is accessible via this simple tests.
+Note: This also may apply to other UPnP/DLNA clients

 - If the problem started after installing the Windows Anniversary Update (build 1067), the issue has occurred because the update reset the firewall settings.
 Try updating to MMW 4.1.14 --it will update the firewall rules.
 Alternatively, skip to step 6.